Akhmami/components/posts/create-reusable-blade-component-work-with-alpine-or-livewire-out-of-the-box.md

 @blade
 <x-md.callout title="AI Credits">
-    This article is 70-80% written by hand to speak to you directly in a human, understandable way.
-The remaining 20-30% consists of refinements by AI (Claude) and grammar corrections, since the SheafUI team are not native English speakers.
+    This article is 80-90% written by hand to speak to you directly in a human, understandable way.
+The remaining 10-20% consists of refinements by AI (Claude) and grammar corrections, since the SheafUI team are not native English speakers.
 </x-md.callout>
 @endblade

-- Here's the problem: you build a beautiful custom select component.
-It works great with Livewire.
-Then someone wants to use it in a pure Alpine app, and everything breaks.
-Or vice versa.
-You end up maintaining two versions of the same component.

 **What if there was a pattern that makes your components work with both frameworks automatically, feeling native to each?**